StatsugiriLabs/PsReplayDownloader/README.md

 ### Download All Replays (One-Click)

 1. Open the Chrome Extension.
 Enter the username and toggle whether private replays are desired.
-Click `Download All` to initiate a CSV download of all replays. *Please ensure you are logged in to the correct account before downloading private replays."
+Click `Download All` to initiate a CSV download of all replays. *Please ensure you are logged in to the correct account before downloading private replays.*

 ## FAQ